 As oil prices have decreased, Petroamazonas has failed to pay on a timely basis certain amounts owed to contractors.
 As of December 31, 2016, Petroamazonas owed U.S.\$1.352 billion accounts payable to contractors.
 On February 16, 2016, Petroamazonas closed the restructuring of approximately U.S.\$670.5 million of this debt.
 However, a significant portion of Petroamazonas' contract debt remains outstanding.
-As of November 27, 2017, accounts payable to Petroamazonas' primary vendors and service providers were equal to approximately U.S.\$851 million.
-For the period from January through October 2017, Petroamazonas made cash payments, from funds received as part of its General Budget, in order to satisfy approximately U.S.\$1,679.88 million in accounts payable (excluding payment under the Debt Recognition and Repayment Agreement entered into on November 6, 2017).
-As of December 1, 2017, Petroamazonas provided Central Bank certificates (Títulos del Banco Central), which serve as tax credits in Ecuador, in order to satisfy approximately U.S.\$290.9 million in accounts payable.
-On April 24, 2017, the Ministry of Economy and Finance transferred Central Bank certificates (Títulos del Banco Central) to Petroamazonas' primary vendors and service providers, in exchange for U.S.\$150 million of accounts payable with such entities, satisfying Petroamazonas' obligations.
+As of May 2, 2017, a total of approximately U.S.\$613.6 million accounts payable to contractors remained outstanding.
+As of the date hereof and in relation to such outstanding accounts payable, the Company has made cash payments, from funds received as part of its General Budget, in order to satisfy approximately U.S.\$129.6 million in accounts payable, and has provided Central Bank certificates (Títulos del Banco Central), which serve as tax credits in Ecuador, in order to satisfy approximately U.S.\$190.9 million in accounts payable.
 Petroamazonas continues to engage in discussions with certain of the contractors that it has not reached an agreement with in order to cancel its remaining outstanding accounts payable.
 Nonetheless, Petroamazonas cannot provide any assurance as to whether or when Petroamazonas will become current on the rest of its outstanding supplier payment obligations.
 Delays in payments to contractors could have an adverse effect on Petroamazonas' operations and the revenues that the Republic receives from Petroamazonas.